popelenkow/SharpChat/README.md

 ### About:

-A self-contained library that implements the dispatching of CLOS.
+A self-written library that implements the dispatching of CLOS.
 In this project it is used to replace switch case.